simon-azike1/ProfileApp-CodVeda-1/README.md

 ProfileApp

-ProfileApp is a personal portfolio website for Simon Azike, showcasing my skills as a Front-end Developer.
-The website is built using HTML, CSS, and JavaScript, with a focus on responsiveness, accessibility, and user-friendly navigation.
+ProfileApp is a personal portfolio website created as part of my first internship task at CodVeda Technologies Solution.
+The project demonstrates skills in Front-end Development, including HTML, CSS, and JavaScript, and serves as a professional showcase.

+Project Overview

+Internship Task: First assignment during the internship at CodVeda Technologies Solution.

+Purpose: To create a personal portfolio page introducing myself, highlighting my skills, and providing a contact method for potential clients or collaborators.

 Features

-Responsive Hero Section – Introduces Simon with a professional image and short description.
+Responsive Hero Section: Introduces me with a professional image and short description.

-About Us Section – Highlights SamzikTech’s values, mission, and core principles with visually appealing cards.
+About Section: Highlights my professional values and approach with visually appealing cards.

-Contact Form – Fully functional form for visitors to get in touch with Simon.
+Contact Form: Functional form for visitors to send messages.

-Responsive Navigation – Mobile-friendly hamburger menu for smooth navigation across sections.
+Responsive Navigation: Mobile-friendly hamburger menu for smooth navigation.

-Modern Design – Clean layout with CSS Grid and Flexbox, smooth hover effects, and adaptive typography.
+Modern Design: Clean layout using CSS Grid and Flexbox, adaptive typography, and hover effects.

 Technologies Used